DRincs-Productions/pixi-vn-tester/README.md

 #### Debugging

-If you use Visual Studio Code, you can use the debug configuration that comes with the template.
-To do this, go to the debug section and select the `Launch Chrome` configuration.
+If you are using Visual Studio Code, you can use the debug configuration provided with the template.
+To do this, after launching `npm start`, go to the debug section and select the `Launch Chrome` configuration.

 ## Keyboard shortcuts (hotkeys)